ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 ### Quantization

-Quantization can be done by ML model, or this can be done in YQL.
+An ML model can do quantization, or it can be done manually with YQL.

-Here examples of quantization in YQL.
+Below are quantization examples in YQL.

 #### Float -> Int8